gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `A% = Opp. assists / Opp.
 FGM * 100`

-Penn ranked 3rd amongst all Division-I teams limiting its opponents to a 39.6% assist percentage.
-Penn's opponents had 323 assists on 816 made baskets.
+New Mexico State ranked 1st amongst all Division-I teams limiting its opponents to a 39.2% assist percentage.
+New Mexico State's opponents had 309 assists on 789 made baskets.

-`A% = 323 / 816 * 100 = 39.58`
+`A% = 309 / 789 * 100 = 39.2%`

-Syracuse opponents registered a 73.8% assist percentage in the 2017-2018 season.
-This was last \(351st\) amongst all teams.
+Syracuse opponents registered a 67.8% assist percentage in the 2018-2019 season.
+This was almost dead last \(352nd\) amongst all teams.

 _Assist percentage sometimes has less do with defense, and more to do with style of play.
 Syracuse is known for its 2-3 zone, and to beat a zone, you must share the ball._